-Awarding Body: AQA Entry Requirements: 5 GCSE grades 4-9, including both English Language and Maths, plus a minimum of Grade 5 in GCSE Geography You will be able to get involved and study a rewarding and relevant subject which allows you to develop a wide range of skills from collecting data in the field to understanding the attitudes and values of decision makers.
+Awarding Body: AQA Entry Requirements: 5 GCSE grades 4-9, including both English Language and Maths, plus a minimum of Grade 5 in GCSE Geography

+You will be able to get involved and study a rewarding and relevant subject which allows you to develop a wide range of skills from collecting data in the field to understanding the attitudes and values of decision makers.
 You will take part in a variety of river, coastal and urban-based fieldwork, which is a fantastic chance to see geography come to life and gain hands-on experience seeing real-life case studies.
 You can choose to conduct fieldwork from any aspect of the Geography course that you find interesting.
-We currently run a trip to Iceland to develop your understanding of plate tectonics and have the opportunity to develop your fieldwork skills.
 Beyond A' level and careers, geographers are highly sought after by employers and contribute substantially to the applied management of resources and environments.
 There is a wide variety of career options and management positions, as well as entry to law, architecture, civil engineering, medicine, dentistry and veterinary science.
 In addition, there are many new career opportunities linked with sustainability, climate change, disaster, risk management and carbon neutral economies.